xgbuils/immutable-array.every/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-`immutable-array.every` provides a function that returns the concatenation of an immutable array with an item.
+`immutable-array.every` provides a function that returns true if predicate returns `true` for all items of immutable array and `false` if not.

 ## Install